Brandon-Wass/Tk_Clockipy/README.md

   **Clock Class**: Inherits from `tk.Tk`.

-    - Has methods to draw the clock hands, hour marks, numbers, and check the alarm.
+  - Consists of methods that manage the clock display: drawing the hands, hour marks, and numbers.

+  - Manages the alarm check function.

-    - Contains button commands to set the alarm hour and minute.
+  - Contains the button commands that allow setting the alarm hour and minute.

+  - Over the versions, the code structure has been streamlined for easier debugging and future improvements.

 ## Possible changes:

+  - I currently have no future changes in mind.
+This project is at the point where it gets updated when something comes to mind, as I am satisfied with the functionalities provided.

 ## Contributing: